dev-sahab/REST-API-for-shop-app/README.md

 ## Use API

-In this commenting system, there is showing  "desc, name and access".
+In this below console, there is showing  "desc, name and access".

 * desc
     * "desc" is to describe details.